 Inside Valve’s Crackdown on CSGO Skin Gambling Sites

 As early as July 2017, Valve began issuing cease and desist letters, targeting 23 skin wagering sites that used Steam to conduct activities it said violated the API’s terms of service.
+This is behaviour that continued long into 2023, with Valve actively pursuing more sites as they cropped up.

 Why did Valve crack down on CSGO skin betting?